typst/pdf-writer/README.md

 let page_tree_id = Ref::new(2);
 let page_id = Ref::new(3);

-// Start writing with the PDF version 1.7 header. let mut writer = PdfWriter::new(1, 7);
+// Write a document catalog and a page tree with one A4 page that uses no resources. let mut writer = PdfWriter::new();

-// The document catalog and a page tree with one A4 page that uses no resources. writer.catalog(catalog_id).pages(page_tree_id);
+writer.catalog(catalog_id).pages(page_tree_id);
 writer.pages(page_tree_id).kids([page_id]);
 writer.page(page_id)